What to do in Rotorua, New Zealand, North Island

 Explore the Rotorua Lakes on a Duck Tour

-To take in the picturesque landscape and see much of the colourful lakes and Rotorua attractions you can check out Rotorua Duck Tours and get on an old WWII amphibious to float on the water’s lake.
+To take in the picturesque landscape and see many of the colourful lakes and Rotorua attractions, you can check out Rotorua Duck Tours and get on an old WWII amphibious to float on the water’s lake.
 It’s a different and fun way of exploring the area.
 We did experience this on to the Blue Lake and Lake Okareka.
-Very peaceful and secluded lakes filled with unique birdlife and an uninterrupted solitude, dotted with million dollars villas overlooking the lake.
+Very peaceful and secluded lakes filled with unique birdlife and uninterrupted solitude dotted with million-dollar villas overlooking the lake.

 Visit the Agrodome for a Farm Experience

 Did you know how many sheep breeds are there?
 I did not.
-This is another interesting thing to do in Rotorua if you want to get a deeper insight into the agricultural scenery of the region.
-On a Farm Tour at the Agrodome you can see 19 sheep breeds together on stage and witness a live sheering demo along with learning how wool garments are made.
+This is another exciting thing to do in Rotorua if you want to get a deeper insight into the agricultural scenery of the region.
+On a Farm Tour at the Agrodome, you can see 19 sheep breeds together on stage, witness a live sheering demo, and learn how wool garments are made.

 Although Rotorua is regarded as a touristy destination, I think it should be on the bucket list of everyone who wants to learn about New Zealand’s culture and witness its geothermal wonderland.

 If you find this article helpful for your trip, I’d appreciate it if you could support Rocky Travel, book tours, accommodation, and rental car, or purchase our book using the links below.
 Thank you!